What is the difference between a CV and a Resume?

 After you have finished composing your academic CV or resume, you still need to ensure that your language is compelling and accurate, that your organization is clear and tidy, and that your documents are free of errors.
 A good CV will generally take at least three or four revisions before it is ready to send out to university department faculty.
 Be sure to have a peer or professional editor check your work to ensure that there are no glaring errors or major room for improvement.

-For the highest quality CV editing services in the industry, send your CV and other application documents to Wordvice Editing Services.
+For the highest quality CV editing services and resume editing services in the industry, send your CV, application essays, and other admissions documents to Wordvice Editing & Proofreading Services.
 Our editors will ensure that your hard work is reflected in your CV and help you get into the college or graduate school of your choice.

 - Sample Graduate CV for Academic and Research Positions